What is Tony’s Chocolonely?

 … and when they are on a skiing holiday in April.

 Next they opened a ‘Super Store” in the Beurs van Berlage.
 It’s closer to Amsterdam centre in a location that was the early 20th century base of the Dutch cocoa trade.
 We’re not a fan of the touristy area in which its based but when you step into the basement store, the Tony’s magic makes it worthwhile.

-Our last visit didn’t disappoint.
 Best of all, its home to the “make your own Tony’s” machine where little kids (and big ones) can use the ipads to make a bespoke bar.
-Choose your chocolate, your flavours and the colour of your packet and just watch the production line roll.
+Choose your chocolate, your flavours and the colour and name of your packet and just watch the production line roll.

 In just an hour it will be ready to collect, and if you want to hang around whilst you wait there’s more than enough to occupy you in the store with tshirts, special occasion packets and places to pose for all important Tony’s selfies.